saurabh947/AIFactChecker/README.md

 5. **Pin the Extension**
    - Click the puzzle piece icon in Chrome's toolbar
-   - Find "AI Fact Checker" and click the pin icon
+   - Find "Truth Detective" and click the pin icon

 ### Method 2: Chrome Web Store (Coming Soon)
-- Search for "AI Fact Checker" in the Chrome Web Store
+- Search for "Truth Detective" in the Chrome Web Store
 - Click "Add to Chrome"
 - Follow the installation prompts